elvistony/elvistony.github.io/_posts/2020-11-04-making-a-timetable-app.md

 ---
 _The Making of a Simple Timetable WebApp_

-Lockdown, thats one word everyone is afraid of right after the Popular Term "Covid-19".
+Lockdown, that's one word everyone is afraid of right after the trending term "COVID-19".

-March 24th, rumours spread in our class like wild fire.
-The day before our internal exams."Guys, I think this Covid thing is serious." just then our WhatsApp group is flooded with the news of a nation-wide lockdown.... <a class="htag" title="Day Before Lockdown" href="/posts/experiences/day-before-lockdown/">Read More</a>
+March 24th, rumours spread in our class like wild fire - The day before our internal exams.

+"Guys, I think this Covid thing is serious..."
+Moments later, our WhatsApp group was flooded with the news of a nation-wide lockdown....<a class="htag" title="Day Before Lockdown" href="/posts/experiences/day-before-lockdown/">Read More</a>

 Days passed with us having to stare at a computer screen for hours at a stretch.
-Our class Representative <a class="htag" title="Thira" href="#">Athira M.R</a> helped us join the classes on time and prepared a WhatsApp message with the necessary class Google Classroom links.
-To be honest, it was tough for both of us especially since she had to get the links from her laptop to her phone and we'd have to the the vice-versa too!
+Our class representative <a class="htag" title="Thira" href="#">Athira M.R</a> helped us join the classes.
+Everyday She'd prepare a WhatsApp message with the necessary `Google Classroom` links and share it to our group.
+To be honest, it was tough for most of us especially since she had to get the links from her laptop to her phone and we'd have to do the vice-versa!

-Thats when we came up with a simple solution to host the timetable online.
+That's when we came up with a simple solution to host the `Time-Table Online`.
 It was pretty basic at first, the page would just show a predefined timetable with the Google Classroom Links.
-This worked fine for a couple of days until when teachers began changing the timetable and substituting teachers. _Google Forms enters the scene._ Using a google form we updated the timetable dynamically.
+This worked fine for a couple of days until when teachers began changing the timetable and substituting teachers.

+_Google Forms enters the scene._

+Using a google form we updated the timetable dynamically.
 She'd fill in the form in the morning and we'd just have to refresh our Page to see the new Timetable.

-Things advanced further when <a class="htag" title="Aishu" target="_blank" href="http://aishwaryajoyy.c1.biz/">Aishwarya Joy</a> came up with a rather better use of Google Meet links instead of the Classroom Links which was one hurdle less to get into the Session.
+Things advanced when <a class="htag" title="Aishu's Timetable Site" target="_blank" href="http://aishwaryajoyy.c1.biz/">Aishwarya Joy</a> came up with a rather interesting solution using `Google Meet` links instead of the Classroom Links which was one hurdle less to get into the Session.
 After collaborating with her, We upgraded our Timetable website to now support Meet-Links also!

 For a fun lil experiment we decided to add a count-down to show which subject comes.
-Its still buggy but works most of the while :wink!
+Its still buggy but works most of the while :wink wink!

-Just when I thought the work on the Web-app was done, <a class="htag" title="Diya" target="_blank" href="#">Diya Rajan</a> and <a class="htag" title="Aishu" target="_blank" href="#">Aishwarya Rajan</a>, ok hang on, they're not sisters, they just happened to have the same surname :smileyFace! .
+Just when I thought the work on the Web-app was done, <a class="htag" title="Diya" target="_blank" href="#">Diya Rajan</a> and <a class="htag" title="Aishu" target="_blank" href="#">Aishwarya Rajan</a>, _ok hang on, they're not sisters, they just happened to have the same surname :smileyFace!
+Ahem..._

 Returning to our discussion, they had a feature request, they said they faced a slow-down since everytime they click the links on our Page, they had to shift their google accounts which was really annoying.

-After googling a bit, we found a solution which allowed us to set which account is to be invoked with each link.
+After googling a bit, we found a solution which allowed us to set which account was to be invoked with each link.
 Now to get things lil more interesting, we added a notification sound whenever a period finishes!
 Along with this update, we threw in a `Dark Theme` too!

 {% include figure image_path="/assets/img/timetable/timetable-head.png" alt="Time-Table (Current)" %}

-So Hopefully this concludes our work on this Project.
-You can see my Code Here.
+So Hopefully this concludes our work on this Project.You can see my Code Here.